Leaks will not sink carbon capture and storage

 Deng said there were different types of impacts that were quantified.
 These included groundwater contamination and escape into the atmosphere.
 Another was the possibility that leaked CO2 may interfere with subsurface operations such as natural gas storage.
 In the modeling, however, the monetized risks of those impacts were negligible.

 That finding is highly important for the future of climate change mitigation, Peters said.
 “For more than a decade, people have been pointing to leakage as a potential barrier for widespread adoption of carbon capture and storage,” she said.

 Deng’s research was also unique in other ways.

 “At Princeton, we are giving students a unique opportunity to conduct research that combines different fields,” Peters said.
 “This is an unusual study in that we have a geophysics model and an economics model together.”

-That cross-disciplinary work is encouraged by Princeton’s Program in Science, Technology and Environmental Policy (STEP), which is based in the Woodrow Wilson School of Public and International Affairs.
+That cross-disciplinary work is encouraged by Princeton’s PEI-STEP Fellowship Program, which is a collaboration between the Princeton Environmental Institute and the Woodrow Wilson School of Public and International Affairs.

 “It’s because of that fellowship and this resourceful, industrious student that we were able to come up with this unique finding, because if you had studied just one or the other, we would not have learned what we learned,” Peters said.

 This type of study across multiple disciplines is becoming increasingly critical when it comes to solving thorny issues such as climate change, Peters said.